AlexanderPrendota/hi-friends-server/README.md

 ```bash
  docker-compose up
 ```
-Chat will be available by this link:
+If you use `hi-server-javascript version`: Chat will be available by this link:

 * `http://localhost:3131`